anoopsarkar/nlp-class/hw1.md

 We will be using _training data_ collected from Chinese sentences that have been segmented by human experts.
-We will run the model that we train on data that was previously unseen in the training data to see how well we can segment new Chinese sentences.
+We will run the word segmentation program that you will write for this homework on _test data_ that will be automatically evaluated against a human reference.

 Getting Started
 ---------------